-- 1. Read, understand and prepare standard types of business communications. - 2.
-Demonstrate appropriate interpersonal and human relations skills. - 3.
-Demonstrate proficiency in the use of ICD-9 and CPT coding in entering and/or processing medical insurance claims. - 4.
-Possess appropriate skills in computer applications in the medical office. - 6.
-Understand the importance of confidentiality in dealing with medical insurance issues.
+- Read, understand and prepare standard types of business communications. - Demonstrate appropriate interpersonal and human relations 2. - Demonstrate proficiency in the use of ICD-9 and CPT coding in entering and/or processing medical insurance claims. - Demonstrate appropriate skills in computer applications in the medical office. - Understand the importance of confidentiality in dealing with medical insurance issues.